 2. Clear guidelines of communication

-Most video projects involve a lot of people – some to help create the content, others to sign it off.
+Most video projects involve a lot of people – some to help create the creative content, others to sign it off.
 So if you want to optimize video collaboration across your team, you need to talk about your ways of working.

 Here are a few questions you’ll want to answer upfront: